shiory602/shiory602/README.md

 ## About me :)
   🎓  A student at [CICCC](https://ciccc.ca/). <br />
-  🧑‍💻  Currently learing Web design and marketing at SHElikes. <br />
+  🧑‍💻  Currently working remotely as a Web Designer. <br />
-  💓  Love for Traveling and Cooking. <br />
+  💓  Love to Experience New Things. <br />
   🛠️  Coding since 2020 <br />
   🏡  Living in Mauritius. <br />
-  📫 How to reach me, message me on [Twitter](https://twitter.com/shiorysm)
+  📫 How to reach me, message me on [X](https://twitter.com/shiorysm)

 <h3 align="left">Languages and Tools:</h3>
 <p align="left">